The gap between these two approaches is bigger than most sales teams realize, and the numbers make it pretty hard to argue with.

 The real cost of cold prospecting

-Beyond conversion rates, it is the total cost that reveals the gap between the two approaches.
+Beyond conversion rates, the total cost is where the gap becomes stark.
 Cold prospecting requires:

 - A high contact volume: to get 10 meetings, you need to contact 500 to 1,000 prospects.
-At 35-50 emails per day per sending account (beyond which deliverability drops), that represents 10 to 20 working days per account.
+At 35-50 emails per day per sending account (beyond which deliverability drops), that’s 10 to 20 working days per account.

-- Expensive databases: purchasing contact lists is a recurring investment, especially since these databases lose 30% of their value every year.
+- Expensive databases: purchasing contact lists is a recurring investment, and these databases lose roughly 30% of their value every year.

-- Qualification time: every contact must be verified, enriched, and manually qualified.
-This is time-consuming, repetitive work.
+- Qualification time: every contact needs to be verified, enriched, and manually qualified.
+That’s repetitive work, and it adds up.

-- Sales turnover: cold prospecting is demotivating.
-Teams face a rejection rate of 97 to 99%, which impacts morale and turnover.
+- Sales turnover: cold prospecting is demoralizing.
+Teams face rejection rates of 97 to 99%, which hits morale and feeds churn.

-Intent-based prospecting flips this equation.
-With a response rate of 8 to 15%, only 70 to 125 contacts are needed to achieve the same 10 meetings.
-The time saved is reinvested in personalization and relationship building.
+Intent-based prospecting flips that equation.
+With a response rate of 8 to 15%, only 70 to 125 contacts are needed to reach the same 10 meetings.
+The time saved goes into personalization and relationship-building.

 How to migrate to intent-based prospecting